 Finally, there are commercial model water materials such as Woodland Scenics Realistic Water.
 These are very convincing and easy to apply.
 One tip however is to be wary of bubbles forming as you pour the fluid (don’t shake the bottle beforehand!).

-#4 Creating the impression of depth
+#4 Creating the illusion of depth

 Once this has set, apply another thin coat of your water material, let that set and repeat until you get near the top level of your river.